 With such a career, the best Tom Hanks movies can be difficult to discern.
 Do you want a romance movie, or maybe something louder?
 A gentle fantasy movie, perhaps?
 We’re the Zoltan of your film-finding needs, and we’ve got all of Tom Hanks’s finest films laid out for you, ta-da!

-What are the best Tom Hanks movies?
+These are the best Tom Hanks movies:

 - Catch Me If You Can